ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-first-edition.markdown

 {% include image.html url="/assets/images/sets/DOA-1st/merlin-csr.jpg" description="The Alter Edition Merlin collector super rare from Grand Archive's Twitter feed." max-width="600px" %}

 Alongside the collector super rare versions of the lineage break champions, Alter Edition also includes foil versions of those cards which are not included in the First Edition set.

+The First Edition set ends at card 275, but the developers have teased on Discord that a Rare non-regalia card in Alter Edition will be numbered 277.
+This means that at least 2 additional cards appear in the Alter Edition set which are not part of the First Edition set.
+Details on what those cards are is so far unknown.

 ## Errors